Kenya farm boy drinking milk (photo credit: ILRI/Dave Elsworth).

 Below are a few of the facts noted in Smith’s paper, ‘Beyond meat, milk and eggs: Role of livestock in food and nutrition security’.

-Farm animals both increase (smallholder systems) and decrease (industrial systems) food suppliers
+Farm animals both increase (smallholder systems) and decrease (industrial systems) food supplies

 ‘Livestock contribute to food supply by converting low-value materials, inedible or unpalatable for people, into milk, meat, and eggs; livestock also decrease food supply by competing with people for food, especially grains fed to pigs and poultry.
 Currently, livestock supply 13% of energy to the world’s diet but consume one-half the world’s production of grains to do so.’